Patna Kalam ~ Patna...

 There are two main types of naqqashi prominent in Lucknow-

-Jaali work – intricate pierced lattice patterns, which are the most popular and characteristic of Lucknow
+Jaali work – intricate pierced lattice patterns, which are the most popular and characteristic of Lucknow.
+Often, multiple jaali components (around 5–6 pieces) are created separately and later assembled to form a single product, such as a lamp.

 Carving – creating surface-level, two-dimensional designs like animals, birds, trees, flowers,